Sugar and Spice

 “Understood.
 Would you care to hear the outcome of the contract?”
 Syriem asked, void of any emotional reaction to Levi’s threat.

-“I have been in contact with the client who has informed me that Geon Woo and his parents have been formally charged, and that the necklace will be returned to the client upon conclusion of the case.
-The authorities have also seized the other diamonds and are in process of tracking down the next of kin for the other victims based on photographic evidence.
+“I have been in contact with the client who has informed me that Geon Woo and his parents have been formally charged and that the necklace will be returned to the client upon conclusion of the case.
+The authorities have also seized the other diamonds and are in the process of tracking down the next of kin for the other victims based on photographic evidence.
 The client is pleased with the outcome and has received additional financial support from the community.
 Due compensation has been applied to your account in the amount stated in the contract.”